devaspros/nested_form/README.md

 # Nested Form

 Conveniently manage multiple nested models in a single form.
-It does so in an unobtrusive way through jQuery or Prototype.
+It does so in an unobtrusive way through jQuery.

 This gem works with Rails 3+.